murdockcrc/flightsim/_posts/2020-10-05-027-mar-del-plata-comodora-rivadavia.md

 ![](/images/027_sazm-savc_01.jpg)

-We land at Comodora Rivadavia.
-Colloqually simply as "Comodoro", this is the third largest city in the Argentinian Patagonia, with close to 200000 inhabitants.
+We land at Comodoro Rivadavia.
+Commonly referred to as "Comodoro", this is the third largest city in the Argentinian Patagonia, with close to 200000 inhabitants.

 ![](/images/027_sazm-savc_03.jpg)